iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

     fontMap?: FontMap;
     // Warning: (ae-incompatible-release-tags) The symbol "geoServices" is marked as @public, but its signature references "GeoServices" which is marked as @internal readonly geoServices: GeoServices;
+    // Warning: (ae-incompatible-release-tags) The symbol "getContextRealityModelTileTree" is marked as @public, but its signature references "TileTreeState" which is marked as @internal getContextRealityModelTileTree(url: string): TileTreeState;
     getToolTipMessage(id: string): Promise<string[]>;
     readonly hilited: HilitedSet;
     // @alpha